Ultimate Bloomington Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-A quick look at the area’s short-term rental occupancy rate will show you if there is an opportunity in the district for additional short-term rentals.
-A high occupancy rate means that an additional amount of short-term rentals is wanted.
-If property owners in the community are having challenges filling their existing properties, you will have trouble finding renters for yours.
+A peek into the city's short-term rental occupancy rate will tell you if there is demand in the district for additional short-term rental properties.
+A region that demands additional rental units will have a high occupancy rate.
+If property owners in the area are having problems filling their existing properties, you will have difficulty finding renters for yours.

 Short-Term Rental Cash-on-Cash Return